Ground-Fault Circuit Interrupter

 a portable generator is considered a

-seperately derived system,
+separately derived system,

 meaning it is an electrical source having no direct connection to circuit